msft-mirror-aosp/platform.cts/libs/webkit-shared/README.md

 ### 3. Converting a test to shared

 You need to do two things when you are making a test shared:
-1. Update the test suite to use the `SharedWebViewTestEnvironment`
+1. Update the test suite to use the `WebViewTestEnvironment`
 2. Update the SDK JUnit Test Suite to invoke the test

 We will use `WebViewTest` as an example:
 `//cts/tests/tests/webkit/src/android/webkit/cts/WebViewTest.java`

 Search for `getTestEnvironment()`.
-This method returns a `SharedWebViewTestEnvironment`.
+This method returns a `WebViewTestEnvironment`.
 Whenever your test needs to refer to anything that is not available in the SDK runtime, or needs to be shared between the SDK runtime and the activity based tests, use this class.

-Open `SharedWebViewTestEnvironment` to familiarize yourself with what is available:
+Open `WebViewTestEnvironment` to familiarize yourself with what is available:
-`//cts/libs/webkit-shared/src/android/webkit/cts/SharedWebViewTestEnvironment.java`
+`//cts/libs/webkit-shared/src/android/webkit/cts/WebViewTestEnvironment.java`

 First convert any direct references to any variable that should come from the shared test environment.